Complete the email form below and the link to the content you were reading will be sent to the email address you provide.

 Collective bargaining is flexible enough to respond to changing realities.
 When provincially-mandated report cards were introduced a few years ago, bargainers responded by beginning to build protections into collective agreements.
 For example, some teachers now have ample notice of report card deadlines, and time set aside for the completion of report cards.
 Some long-term occasional teachers now have paid time to complete report cards after their assignments have ended.

-Your collective agreement is a document with a history.It is the product of years of patient negotiating on the part of your local ETFO bargainers.
+Your collective agreement is a document with a history.It is the product of years of patient negotiating on the part of your local and provincial ETFO bargainers.
 The struggle to provide the best possible compensation and working conditions for ETFO members never ends.
 Once a concept is bargained into the agreement – such as preparation time – it is improved upon and strengthened in subsequent rounds of bargaining.

-Conclusion: Take Ownership of Your Collective Agreement
+Take Ownership of Your Collective Agreement

 Each and every ETFO member has a stake in reading and understanding the agreement, and in supporting the local bargaining process.